MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

     - ``v`` : per-point velocity
     - ``width`` : added via the OpScript for viewer size.

-All the attributes in the ``arbitrary`` section doesn't really have a naming convention.
+All the attributes in the ``arbitrary`` section don't have a naming convention.
 You must know which name corresponds to which type of data for when you are creating the OpScript that produce the instances.

 .. block-info:: PointCloud Instancing without OpScript

-    Depending of your render-engine , it might actually supports directly rendering the point-cloud and generating the instances on the fly !
+    Depending on your render-engine , it might actually support directly rendering the point-cloud and generating the instances on the fly !
     Like Arnold does `as explained here <https://docs.arnoldrenderer .com/display/A5KTN/pointcloud+and+instance+array>`_.
 But it excepts